Apple Notes vs Evernote (2026): Default or Capture Engine?

 Customer Support and Documentation Depth

-Apple Notes.
-Documentation is thin and assumes the reader is on a current macOS or iOS.
-Support routes through standard Apple Support channels (chat, phone, in-store Genius).
-No SLA for free users.
+Apple Notes documentation is thin and assumes the reader is on a current macOS or iOS.
+Support routes through standard Apple Support channels such as chat, phone, and in-store Genius appointments.
+There is no SLA for free users.

-Atlas.
-Email support and an in-product help center; community is smaller given the product's age.
+Atlas has email support and an in-product help center.
+The community is smaller given the product's age.
 Atlas team responds to support email within one to two business days at the time of writing.

 For users who treat the note app as critical infrastructure (legal practice, research lab), Evernote Teams or Business is the only option in this comparison with a meaningful support SLA.